Book How to recognize prints A complete guide to manual and mechanical processes from woodcut to inkjet - Thames and Hudson

 Description

 Is it woodcut, etching, or lithograph?
-Is it an original intaglio print or a reproduction in relief printing?
-Is the color printed or hand-added?
-The book, arranged in independent sections that can be examined individually or as part of a larger research operation, simplifies the precise identification of each printed image.
-It covers manual methods as well as mechanical processes, which constitute the vast majority of printed images around us.
+Is it an original point engraving or an intaglio reproduction?
+Is the color printed or hand-applied?
+The book, arranged into independent sections that can be examined individually or as part of a larger research operation, simplifies the precise identification of each printed image.
+It covers manual techniques as well as mechanical processes, which constitute the vast majority of printed images around us.
 Ninety different techniques are described, both monochrome and color.
 The fundamental aspects of the history of printing and graphic arts are fully covered.
 Examples of identifying features that help reveal the type of print, such as various lines and tones, are provided.
 Particularly interesting are numerous enlarged detail illustrations showing the different appearance of various techniques under high magnification.

-One major change over the past twenty years has been high-quality inkjet and laser prints, which are now part of everyday life.
-How to determine whether an attractive image is valuable in itself or merely a reproduction?
+One major change in the last twenty years has been high-quality inkjet and laser prints, which are now part of everyday life.
+How to determine whether an attractive image is valuable in itself or just a reproduction?
 As inexpensive printing processes become increasingly sophisticated, it is inevitably more difficult to correctly identify such images.
 New insights by Bamber Gascoigne in this area, added to this revised edition, will prove invaluable.

-Today, still an independent family business, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2,000 titles published.
-It publishes high-quality books across all areas of visual creativity: arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children's books is also expanding.
+Today, still an independent family company, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2,000 titles published.
+It publishes high-quality books across all areas of visual creativity: arts (fine arts, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The list of children’s books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson